pawartur/AWTumblrAPIv2Manager/README.md

                                                                     delegate:aDelegate];
 ```

-* check if you successfully received the tokens by implementing the tumblrAPIv2Manager: didAuthenticateAndReceivedAccessToken:andAccessTokenSecret: method in your delegate
+* check if you successfully received the tokens by implementing the tumblrAPIv2Manager:didAuthenticateAndReceivedAccessToken:andAccessTokenSecret: method in your delegate

 ```objective-c
 -(void)tumblrAPIv2Manager:(AWTumblrAPIv2Manager *)manager didAuthenticateAndReceivedAccessToken:(NSString *)accessToken andAccessTokenSecret:(NSString *)accessTokenSecret{